PostHog/posthog.com/contents/handbook/people/onboarding.md

 ![google email layouts](../images/handbook/layout-email.png)

 With an email template chosen, you can then enter the copy you want to send.
 [This doc is a suggested template](https://docs.google.com/document/d/1O3_d4v3xgOr1awKkJb8K3xj8-6VV_fHsPkwtgaEhWKI/edit?usp=sharing) with important actions specified, though we recommend personalizing it to the individual.
+[Here is an accompanying image](../images/handbook/handbook-onboarding-email.jpg) to use.
+We've linked to these as docs and direct images to make the formatting easier for you.

 ## Onboarding buddy